 It should be a closer game than those 7-1 thrashings a year ago but Smith as favourite looks a correct call.

 We then move on to our second contest where 2018 World Champion Rob Cross is up against a resurgent James Wade.
 Cross is short on form but he starts as favourite for this one at best odds of 15/13 with SportNation and RedZoneSports.
-James Wade is a close outsider at a top price of 2/1 with William Hill while the draw is at 7/2 again - this time with Black Type.
+James Wade is a close outsider at a top price of 2/1 with William Hill while the draw is at 7/2.

 Cross looks vulnerable here and with Wade winning in Newcastle last week, this could be our first upset of the evening.